NorCal hiking & backpacking

 Thousand Lakes California

 Although the name suggests more, the number of lakes in this region is approximately seven: Eiler Lake and Box Lake are the 2 largest lakes within the Wilderness boundary.
 Logan Lake and North Battle Creek Reservoir are on the outskirts.
 Trout fishing is a popular recreation sport all around Lassen.
 Thousand Lakes Wilderness is part of the Cascade Range in northern California.
 16,335 acres and 21 miles of trails, all managed by Lassen National Forest.
-The area lies midway between Burney and Lassen Volcanic National Park.
+The area lies midway between the mountain town of Burney and Lassen Volcanic National Park.

 Volcanic activity and glaciers have combined to create the Lassen topography.
 Dominated by Crater Peak 8677′, which is the highest point in Lassen National Forest, this area is a reminder of the glacial action that eroded the original, much larger Thousand Lakes Volcano and created the many small lakes and ponds scattered throughout the region.
 Wildlife includes black-tailed deer, black bear, pika, pine marten, northern goshawk, spotted owl, pileated woodpecker, and Clark’s nutcracker.
 Even elk have been known to visit occasionally.